-The most perfect classic Margarita recipe is quick and easy to make.
+The most perfect classic Margarita recipe made with fresh lime juice, simple syrup, orange liqueur, and tequila is quick and easy to make.

 This lip smacking tequila cocktail served over ice is the best drink!

 The only piece of equipment you need to make a margarita is a cocktail shaker.
 But is a cocktail shaker really necessary to make a margarita?
 Not really.
 The only thing a cocktail shaker does is thoroughly mix the liquid with ice to properly chill the drink.
 Then it strains the chilled margarita into a glass with fresh ice.
 This results in an ice cold drink that won't quickly melt the ice and get watered down.

 If you want to enjoy a blended margarita, you'll need to use a blender, of course.